Solana/More Developer Tools/Setting Up the Anchor Environment

 When implementing real business logic, you can move along this minimal path:

-- Finally, wire up your frontend or backend service.
+- Finally, integrate it with a frontend or backend service.

 Once you've made it past these gates, Anchor becomes a trusty ratchet.
 You don't need to ponder Torx vs hex sizes every day, just tighten the screw you actually care about.